Mexico's Grupo Bimbo to buy Saputo's Canadian bakery

-WINNIPEG, Manitoba/MEXICO CITY (Reuters) - Mexico’s Grupo Bimbo SAB de CV, the world’s No. 1 breadmaker, has agreed to buy the bakery division of Saputo Inc in its second Canadian purchase this year.
+WINNIPEG, Manitoba/MEXICO CITY (Reuters) - Mexico’s Grupo Bimbo SAB de CV (BIMBOA.MX), the world’s No. 1 breadmaker, has agreed to buy the bakery division of Saputo Inc (SAP.TO) in its second Canadian purchase this year.

 Bimbo subsidiary Canada Bread Company Ltd will pay C$120 million ($103.38 million) for Montreal-based Saputo’s bakery, subject to conditions, including the approval of Canada’s Competition Bureau, Saputo said on Thursday.